-ENG 104 Composition and Rhetoric I (3) i, ii, iii.
-Instruction and practice in reading and writing; emphasizes expository prose.
-Approval of writing sample in test administered by Department or successful completion of Eng 100.
-Generally students with an ACT of 16 or above should register for ENG 104.
-Students with an ACT of 15 or below should register for ENG 100.
-Students who have not completed the ACT should register for ENG 100.
+ENG 104 Composition and Rhetoric I (3) I, ii, iii.
+Instruction in reading and writing; emphasizes expository prose.
+Prerequisite: ACT of 16 or above in English and approval of writing sample in test administered by Department or successful completion of ENG 100.
+(Students with ACT of 16 or above should register for ENG 104.
+Students with an ACT of 15 or below should register for ENG 100.)

 ENG 108 Composition and Rhetoric II (3) i, ii, iii.
 Instruction in reading various literary genres and continued practice in writing.
-Prerequisite: ENG 104.
+Prerequisite: A grade of C or higher in ENG 104.